stepp/sgl/README.md

 #include "console.h"   // pops up a graphical console
 #include "gwindow.h"   // for GWindow class
 using namespace std;
+using namespace sgl;   // to refer to sgl widgets such as GWindow

 int main()
 {
-    cout << "What is your name? ";
+    // graphical console should pop up to print this text cout << "What is your name? ";
     string name;
     getline(cin, name);

-    GWindow* window = new GWindow(300, 250);
+    // graphical window should pop up to show image and text GWindow* window = new GWindow(300, 250);
     window->setTitle("SGL Starter Project");
     window->setLocation(300, 150);